ubiqsecurity/ubiq-c-cpp/README.md

 #### Using the package manager:

 You don't need this source code unless you want to modify the libraries.
-If you just want to use the libraries, install the pre-built packages:
+If you just want to use the libraries, install the pre-built packages available from [Releases](https://gitlab.com/ubiqsecurity/ubiq-c-cpp/-/releases):

 ```sh
 # installs the runtime libraries, needed for running existing clients